This question is a bit tricky and like most complicated questions, the answer depends on a number of factors.

 At the same time, this is an important question.
 Heart disease is very likely to take your life, as it is second only to cancer as the leading cause of death in Canada.
 Here are a few recommended exercises that can help improve the health of your heart — and the rest of your body:

 1. Sit Less and Move More

 I will begin with non-exercise movement.
 It is now recognized as the most important for optimal health, so before you even devise your exercise program, begin by moving more throughout each day — at work, at school, and at home.

 Sitting is the new smoking.
-James Levine, MD, PhD, a Mayo Clinic researcher suggests the average Westerner working in an office environment sits thirteen hours per day (at work and off work), sleeps for eight, and moves for only three.
+James Levine, MD, PhD, a Mayo Clinic researcher suggests the average Westerner working in an office environment sits thirteen hours per day (at work and off work), sleeps for eight (my eyebrow is raised for this one if you review this), and moves for only three.

 2. Avoid Chronic Cardio & Active Couch Potato Syndrome

 What do you consider cardio?
 According to Mark Sisson, author of Primal Endurance, explains that: